Getting Ready for Your First Race

-- Make sure all of your safety equipment is up-to-date, legal for the series you’re going to compete in, and prepare it.
+- Make sure all of your safety equipment is up-to-date, and legal for the series you’re going to compete in, and prepare it.
 Have a proper bag to carry it all in, and double-check that you have everything.
-Remember, it will be checked during technical inspection at the track, and if everything is not in order, you won’t be able to race until you have everything you need.
+Remember, it will be checked during the technical inspection at the track, and if everything is not in order, you won’t be able to race until you have everything you need.

 - Show up early for the event.

 Once you’re at the race event, make sure you can focus on what’s most important – your driving.
 If you have to do all the work on your car, that’s time and energy you’re not focusing on your driving.
 Get volunteers to come to the track with you – more than you think you need.
-The worst case scenario is they’ll spend time sitting around, enjoying the event, and sharing your experience with you.
-Best case, they can be changing tires, putting fuel in your car, or whatever, while you think about how you’re going to approach the next session on track.
+The worst-case scenario is they’ll spend time sitting around, enjoying the event, and sharing your experience with you.
+Best case, they can be changing tires, putting fuel in your car, or whatever while you think about how you’re going to approach the next session on track.

 Most race events have some number of practice sessions, a qualifying session, and then one or more races.
 Use these to build throughout the event.
 Use the first session to learn how to be consistently faster in the next session; use that practice session to learn how to be better in the next; use the practice sessions to learn to be faster in qualifying; and use that to set you up for a consistently smart race.